‘The gig’s up’ – senior Tory MP calls on Boris Johnson to resign

 He added: “The reason that he is not long gone because removing a sitting prime minister is an extremely grave matter ...
 I’ve been tempted to forgive.
 The possibility of that has gone.”

-Mr Johnson faces a new investigation after the government dramatically ditched an attempt to delay a vote on a Commons probe into whether he misled parliament.
+Mr Johnson faces a new investigation after the government ditched an attempt to delay a vote on a Commons probe into whether he misled parliament in a dramatic U-turn.

-Tory MPs will be given a free vote on Labour’s motion seeking a Commons privilege committee investigation into claims the PM did not tell the truth about the scandal.
+Tory MPs will be given a free vote on Labour’s motion seeking a Commons privilege committee investigation into claims the prime minister did not tell the truth about parties.

-No 10 has conceded it may have to hand over what are thought to be damning photos of lockdown-busting parties, after it dropped a bid to block a push back an inquiry.
+No 10 has conceded it may have to hand over what are thought to be damning photos of lockdown-busting parties, after it dropped a bid to block a push back a new inquiry.

-The Metropolitan Police is examining more than 300 photos of the gatherings, many of which broke the law – which will be demanded by a committee of MPs, now likely to launch its own probe.
+The Metropolitan Police is examining more than 300 photos of the gatherings, many of which broke the law – which will be demanded by a committee of MPs now likely to launch its own probe.

-Another senior Tory called on Mr Johnson to go during Thursday’s afternoon’s debate on the motion, saying he had concluded the PM was “no longer fit to govern”.
+Another senior Tory called on Mr Johnson to go during Thursday’s afternoon’s debate on the motion, saying he had concluded that the PM was “no longer fit to govern”.

 William Wragg – who called for the PM to go earlier this year, but has been quiet since – said: “I cannot reconcile myself to the prime minister’s continued leadership of our country and the Conservative party.”